Profiles by Class Year

 In 1979, Gary started his career at Cleveland Cliffs Iron Company in Ishpeming, Michigan.
 After an increasing number of western assignments, he moved to Colorado where he became CCI's Chief Engineer and soon after, Manager of the Western Division.
 He is a national authority on oil shale and served as chairman of the National Oil Shale Association.
 Gary has had a distinguished career of professional publications, diverse program and venture management for his company and varied public service to governments, universities and professional organizations.
 Some highlights include Director of the Colorado Mining Association, Chair of the American Mining Congress, Synfuel Subcommittee, committee service to . . .

 "Make your own success every day.
 Don't wait for it to come."
 Johnathon M.E.
 Aho '08 continues a tradition and philosophy he developed at Michigan Tech and puts it into practice as he continues at the Mayo Clinic.
 His ability to excel might not surprise those who remember the accomplishments of the Michigan Tech President's Award for Leadership winner, and his service to others on the Michigan Tech campus and in the community.
 A double major, in mathematics and biological sciences, with an international minor in German, didn't stop Johnathon from taking on leadership roles.
-As 2008 Blue Key Honor Society President he helped spearhead a 33 percent . . .
+As 2008 Blue Key Honor Society President he helped spearhead a 33 percent spike in winter carnival funding that made . . .

 Katerina E. Aifantis enrolled at Michigan Tech in 1999 at age 16 and received her Bachelor of Science in Engineering in 2002 at age 19.
 With a graduate research fellowship from the National Science Foundation, she earned her Master of Science in Engineering from the University of Cambridge and her Doctorate in Mathematics and Physics from the University of Groningen at the age of 21, becoming the youngest person ever to get a PhD in the Netherlands.
 After spending time as a postdoc in various institutions, including Harvard, she was awarded, at age 24, a five-year European . . .